Eben60/LVServer.jl/README.md

-# LabView0mqJl
+# Jl_0mq_4Labview
-Calling Julia functions from LabVIEW (TM) using ZMQ
+Auxillary package for Labview2Jl: Julia server for calling functions from LabVIEW (TM) using ZMQ